-For section 4978 excise taxes, the amount entered on Part I. line 5a is the amount realized on the disposition of qualified securities multiplied by 10%.
+For section 4978 excise taxes, the amount entered in Part I, line 5a is the amount realized on the disposition of qualified securities. multiplied by 10%.
 Also check the appropriate box on line 5b.

 Line 6.
-Section 4979A-Tax on Certain Prohibited Allocations of Qualified ESOP Securities.
-Section 4979A imposes a 50% excise tax on allocated amounts involved in:
+Section 4979A imposes a 50% excise tax on allocated amounts involved in any of the following.

-- A prohibited allocation of qualified securities by any ESOP or eligible worker-owned cooperative. - An allocation described in section 664(g)(5)(A).
-Section

-664(g)(5)(A) prohibits any portion of the assets of the ESOP attributable to securities acquired by the plan in a qualified gratuitous transfer to be allocated to the account of:

-- a.
-Any person related to the decedent (within the meaning of section 267(b)) or a member of the decedent's family (within the meaning of section 2032A(e)(2)), or - b.
-Any person who, at the time of the allocation, or at any time during the 1-year period ending on the date of the acquisition of qualified employer securities by the plan, is a 5% shareholder of the employer maintaining the plan. - 3.
+- 1. A prohibited allocation of qualified securities by any ESOP or eligible worker-owned cooperative. - 2.
+A prohibited allocation described in section 664(g)(5)(A).
+Section 664(g)(5)(A) prohibits any portion of the assets of the ESOP attributable to securities acquired by the plan in a qualified gratuitous transfer to be allocated to the account of: - a.
+Any person related to the decedent within the meaning of section 267(b) or a member of the decedent's family within the meaning of section 2032A(e)(2), or - b.
+Any person who, at the time of the allocation or at any time during the 1-year period ending on the date of the acquisition of qualified employer securities by the plan, is a 5% shareholder of the employer maintaining the plan. - 3.
 The accrual or allocation of S corporation shares in an ESOP during a nonallocation year constituting a prohibited allocation under section 409(p). - 4.
-Any synthetic equity owned by a disqualified person in any nonallocation vear.
+A synthetic equity owned by a disqualified person in any nonallocation acquired in a nonrecognition-of-gain sale under section 1042, which violates section 409(n), and any benefit that accrues to any person in violation of section 409(n).

 Prohibited allocations for ESOP or worker-owned cooperative.
-For purposes of items 1 and 2 above, a prohibited allocation of qualified securities by any ESOP or eligible worker-owned cooperative is any allocation of qualified securities acquired in a non-recognition-of-gain sale under section 1042 which violates section 409(n); and any benefit that accrues to any person in violation of section 409(n).
+For purposes of items (1) and (2) above, a "prohibited allocation of qualified securities by any ESOP or eligible worker-owned cooperative" is any allocation of qualified securities

-Under section 409(n), an ESOP or worker-owned cooperative cannot allow any portion of assets, attributable to employer securities acquired in a section 1042 sale, to accrue or be allocated (directly or indirectly) to the taxpayer involved in the transaction (or any person related to the taxpayer) during the nonallocation period.
-For purposes of section 409(n), relationship to the taxpayer is defined under section 267(b).
+Under section 409(n), an ESOP or worker-owned cooperative cannot allow any portion of assets attributable to employer securities acquired in a section 1042 sale to accrue or be allocated, directly or indirectly, to the taxpayer, or any person related to the taxpayer, involved in the transaction during the nonallocation period.
+For purposes of section 409(n), "relationship to the taxpayer" is defined under section 267(b).

-The nonallocation period is the period beginning on the date the qualified securities are sold and ends on the later of:
+The nonallocation period is the period beginning on the date the qualified securities are sold and ending on the later of: